ChisaiiBeeboo/phase_0_unit_1/week_3/1_git_started/my_solution.md

 is a permanent undo to changes.
 It can unstage a file without overwriting changes

 #### rm
-it tells git to stop tracking the file without deleting it.
+tells git to stop tracking the file without deleting it.

 #### status
 gives you a list of files that have changed, and ones you have yet to add.